M110 Semi-Automatic Sniper System: M110A1 replacement

 In July 2012, the U.S. Army requested sources to remanufacture the current M110 rifle into the Compact Semi-Automatic Sniper System (CSASS).
 The CSASS will be a shorter and lighter version of the M110 with a collapsible stock and removable flash suppressor, giving it an overall length of 36 in and a weight of 9 lb unloaded.
 The Army wants a capability to convert 125 rifles per month, with the ability to increase to 325 per month.
 The Army formally requested proposals for the CSASS in June 2014.

 On 1 April 2016, the Army announced it had awarded Heckler and Koch a contract with a maximum value of $44.5 million as winner of the competition to replace the KAC M110.
 The weapon selected was not specified, but was likely the H&K G28; H&K is to produce 3,643 rifles.
 A goal of the effort was to give snipers a weapon that didn't "stick out" as a sniper rifle; with a suppressor, the M110 is 46.5 in, 13 in longer than the M4 carbine and 7 in longer than the M16A4 rifle.
 A minimum of 30 CSASS units will be used for production qualification testing and operational testing over 24 months.

 H&K later confirmed that a modified G28 had indeed been selected as the CSASS rifle.
 The G28 is nearly 6 cm (2.5 in) shorter and 1.3 kg (3 lb) lighter than the M110 (unloaded and without a suppressor) and will cost about $12,000 per rifle.
 The U.S. Marine Corps was slated to begin receiving the CSASS in May 2018 to replace their M110 rifles.
-However, as of 2022, most of the M110A1 units delivered were configured as squad designated marksman rifles (SDMR) rather than M110A1 CSASS rifles.
+However, as of 2022, all of the M110A1 units delivered were configured as squad designated marksman rifles (SDMR) rather than M110A1 CSASS rifles.